jadianes/lime-project/README.md

 ## About

-[yhat](http://www.yhathq.com) project for a lime juicing dataset
+[yhat](http://www.yhathq.com) models for a lime juicing dataset

 ### Current models

 `limeData`
 An interface to the raw dataset.
 Required input parameters:
 *  `fromRow` first row to be retrieved from the dataset (inclusive)
 *  `toRow` last row to be retrieved from the dataset (inclusive)